How to Make the Best of It (When You Believe IT is a Big Mistake)

 2. Bullet-pointing my angst.

-3. Asking Jesus to intercede for me, rework it into prayer.
+3. Asking Jesus to hear it as a prayer.

-4. Then the Holy Spirit, the One who knows the way back to my sister, whispers inside and nudges me in the right direction.
+4. Then the Holy Spirit, the One who knows how to help me find my way back to my sister, whispers inside and nudges me as to what to do or what to say.

-As thoughts dog me, I stand on the promise God gives:
+And I stand on the promise God gives us:

 “We know that in all things